 There’s No Place Like Home

-At the listing appointment, the listing broker may review recent neighborhood sales of homes similar to yours and comparable homes currently for sale.
+At the listing appointment, your Zia Group Realtor Partner will review recent neighborhood sales of homes similar to yours in Santa Barbara and comparable homes currently for sale.
 The listing broker may want to inspect your house and grounds to become familiar with its unique features.

 Your listing broker will want to tell prospective buyers about the special features of your home and neighborhood.
 Be specific about schools, daycare, nearby public transportation and other desirable community features, as well as features of your home that are not readily apparent.
 Tell your listing broker why your home is special.